LlewBach/cydymiaith/README.md

 - Allow Tutor to create groups and add/remove students
 - Allow Admin to read, update and delete everything
 - Allow Admin to set the roles of other users
-- Allow visibility of content based on login status, class, filters
+- Allow visibility of content based on login status, group, filters
+- Email confirmation for registration and forgot/reset password functionality

 #### Content requirements